-- Understand multiple causes, dynamics, consequences, actors and relationships in violent conflict formation. - Apply a range of theoretical and conceptual frameworks from the specialised fields of conflict and peace studies to the study of violence and violent conflicts. - Engage with current scholarly and policy debates relevant to post-war transition and peacebuilding. - Assess the quality and capacity of local, national, regional and global governance arrangements in transforming violent conflicts.
+- Understand multiple causes, dynamics, consequences, actors and relationships in violent conflict formation. - Apply a range of theoretical, conceptual and applied-practical frameworks from the specialised fields of conflict and peace studies to the study of violence and violent conflicts. - Engage with current scholarly and policy debates relevant to post-war transition and peacebuilding. - Assess and develop skills to increase quality and capacity of local, national, regional and global governance arrangements in transforming violent conflicts. - Develop specialised soft skills to work in conflict environments.

-This course draws on the specialised multidisciplinary fields of critical conflict and peace studies, different schools of thoughts, diverse theoretical and methodological approaches within these two fields to answer the following questions; Why do people and large groups resort to violence and violent conflicts?
+This course draws on the specialised multidisciplinary fields of critical conflict and peace studies, different schools of thoughts, diverse theoretical and methodological approaches within these two fields to answer the following questions; Why do people and large groups resort to violence and armed conflicts?
 What do they hope to achieve and at what cost (economically and socially)?
 Why understanding and transforming violent conflicts are important in pursuing socio-political-economic development, planetary wellbeing, human security and social justice.
 In this course, we articulate conflict as a universal and a context-specific phenomenon, hence examine conflict as an ever-present part of every human interaction, with varying degrees of consequences on individuals, communities, specific identity groups and states-society relations.
 As a specific phenomenon, we situate conflicts and their dynamics (especially violence) in their specific histories, places, worldviews and power relations between and among large groups, societies and states.
-The latter part of the course will be focusing on assessing the strengths and weaknesses of the current conflict and peace governance arrangements (from global, national and community) in transforming violent conflicts and sustainable peacebuilding.
+The latter part of the course will be focusing on assessing the strengths and weaknesses of the current conflict and peace governance arrangements (from global, national and community) and find alternative ways in transforming violent conflicts and achieving sustainable peacebuilding.

-- -Oliver Ramsbotham, Tom Woodhouse, Hugh Miall .(2016) (4th Edition).
-Contemporary Conflict Resolution, Cambridge: Polity Press. - -Demmers, Jolle.
-(2019).
-Theories of Violent Conflict: An Introduction (Second Edition).
-New York: Routledge. - -Hintjens, H.M. & Zarkov, D. (2015).
+Wallensteen, Peter (2023) Understanding Conflict Resolution (6th Edition), UK; Sage.

+- Hintjens, H.M. & Zarkov, D. (2015).
 Conflict, Peace, Security and Development: Theories and Methodologies.
-London and New York: Routledge. - -Tilly, Charles, War Making and State Making as Organized Crime, in Bringing the State Back In (eds.)(1985)Peter Evans, Dietrich Rueschemeyer, and Theda Skocpol, Cambridge: Cambridge University Press. - -Paffenholz, Thania (2021) Perpetual Peacebuilding: A New Paradigm to Move Beyond the Linearity of Liberal Peacebuilding, Journal of Intervention and Statebuilding, 15:3, 367-385.
+London and New York: Routledge. - Tilly, Charles, War Making and State Making as Organized Crime, in Bringing the State Back In (eds.)
+(1985) Peter Evans, Dietrich Rueschemeyer, and Theda Skocpol, Cambridge: Cambridge University Press. - Paffenholz, Thania (2021) Perpetual Peacebuilding: A New Paradigm to Move Beyond the Linearity of Liberal Peacebuilding, Journal of Intervention and Statebuilding, 15:3, 367-385. - Fisher, Simon, Vesna Matovic, Bridget Ann Walker and Dylan Mathews.
+(2020) Working with Conflict 2: Skills and Strategies for Action, Bloomsbury Publishing.